 - What about home builders?
 They also send in cleaning crews once homes are built.

-- Invest in new home buyer mailing lists and send out direct marketing pieces once a month to higher income residences.
-List sellers include Melissa Data, USA Data, Experian, among others.
-You can narrow your search down to very specific demographics too.
+- Invest in new home buyer mailing lists and send out direct marketing pieces once a month to higher-income residences.
+List sellers include Melissa Data, Experian, and others.
+You can narrow your search down to very specific demographics, too.

 7. Network More (and More)